wellkjz/-Endterm-Project/README.md

  Dragon Management System

  A. Project OverviewThis project is a sophisticated RESTful API built with Spring Boot, migrated from a legacy console application.
 It serves as a management system for a dragon registry, tracking species, stamina, and pricing.
-The system architecture is designed to be extensible, following modern backend standards and the concepts explored during the BioSense Rover robotics project in February 2026.

  B. REST API DocumentationBase URL: http://localhost:8080/api/dragonsSample Response (JSON):(Postman screenshots can be found in /docs/screenshots/)